 Medical School for Everyone: Emergency Medicine

 Overall, Medical School for Everyone: Emergency Medicine provides a comprehensive and engaging look into the world of emergency medicine.
 Dr. Benaroch is an engaging and knowledgeable instructor, who presents the material in an accessible and easy-to-understand manner.
 The course is suitable for a wide range of learners, from aspiring medical professionals to individuals with a general interest in the subject matter.

-Medical School for Everyone: Emergency Medicine is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on October 22, 2015.
+Medical School for Everyone: Emergency Medicine is a series that ran for 1 seasons (24 episodes) between October 22, 2015 and on The Great Courses

+Medical School for Everyone: Emergency Medicine